 ITSM stands for Information Technology Service Management, which ultimately is the discipline of managing IT services.
 When we talk about IT management most people picture managing the technology.
-And whilst IT system management and similar more technical IT management approaches are crucial for your IT to work the IT Service Management is no less important.
-Its main focus is on business value IT delivers to its users and company as a whole.
-IT services are the means for delivering the value.
+And whilst IT system management and similar more technical IT management approaches are crucial for your IT to work, IT Service Management is no less important.
+Its main focus is on the business value IT delivers to its users and the company as a whole.
+IT services are the means for delivering value.

 ITSM as a discipline has developed a set of best practices over the years.
 These practices ensure the overall quality of service delivery.
 The main benefit of ITSM software is that it is designed to enable the exact processes you need to manage your IT effectively.
 This includes organizing conversations with users into tickets, keeping track of asset history, providing a single point of contact for all requests, enabling request management with advanced approval workflows, CMDB (Configuration Management Database) for better root cause analysis and incident resolution.

 Different modules in ITSM software aim to provide the right mix of processes and technology to optimize the employee and customer service experience.
 The modules are usually named after ITIL practices.
 The following modules are usually available within mature ITSM software: Incident Management, Request Management, Problem Management, Change Management.
 Configuration Management DataBase (CMDB), Knowledge base, Self-service Employee portal, Service Catalog(ue), and Asset Management.

 ITSM software can be integrated with a multitude of apps by deploying standardized APIs (Application Program Interfaces) such as REST API.
 APIs help connect up to your existing applications to establish seamless and consistent service delivery.
 The most common ITSM integrations are with ERPs (Enterprise Resource Planning), CRMs (Customer Relationship Management), HCMs (Human Capital Management), Microsoft Outlook, Microsoft Teams, and other security and finance systems.